IS BUSTIN’ A CAP REALLY FUNDAMENTAL — SOUTH CENTRAL

-After stopping to admire and take pictures of the Robert V. Derrah‘s Streamline Moderne-style Coca Cola Building – constructed in 1939 – we crossed the street to the African-American Firefighter Museum.
+After stopping to admire and take pictures of Robert V. Derrah‘s Streamline Moderne-style Coca-Cola Building – constructed in 1939 – we crossed the street to the African-American Firefighter Museum.
 There we met volunteer Jimmy Smith, a Monterey Hills resident who’s worked at the museum for about a year.
 He gave us a tour and filled us in on a great deal of history.

 THE BLACK BELT

 The black-owned newspaper, the California Eagle, was established in 1879.
 By 1915 they were operating out of a location at Central and 8th Street and were referring to the Central Avenue Corridor as the city’s “black belt” on account of both the residences and businesses that then dominated the area.

 In 1915, Atlanta-born Nollie B. Murray, the so-called “King of the Bootblacks” turned his attention from his shoeshine empire to a new business venture, Murray Pocket Billiard Emporium and Cigar Stand, which opened near the intersection of Central and 9th Street.
 In 1916, Texas-born Sidney Dones founded the Sidney P. Dones Company at Central and 10th Street which provided legal and real estate services to black clients.

 The South Central neighborhood extended west to Main street, where Dreamland Rink, an ice-skating rink that employed and catered to blacks, opened in 1906.
 Well-known residents who moved to the area before the close of the 1910s included Jelly Roll Morton, Kid Ory, and “Ragtime” Billy Tucker.
 Sadly, today (aside from the firefighter museum) there are few if any vestiges of this era to be found north of the 10 Freeway.